top of page

 Character Profiling Tools in Lowerated Script Writer

-Lowerated offers tools for writers to build and refine characters:
+For writers, Lowerated Script Writer offers powerful tools to build and refine characters:

-• Add tags to track appearance across scenes
+• Add tags to track their appearances across scenes.

-• Comment and collaborate with others on characters
+• Comment and collaborate with others on character development.

-• View characters by screen time and presence per scene
+• Review characters by screen time and presence per scene.

 Lowerated Script Writer